uber/react-vis/docs/markdown/area-series.md

 #### onSeriesClick
 Type: `function`
 Default: none
 This handler fires when the user clicks somewhere on an AreaSeries, and provides the corresponding event.
+See [interaction](interaction.nd)

 ```jsx
 <AreaSeries